WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/BHIS SOCC Notes Overview.md

 Side topics (like [[BHIS Antisyphon and Webinars/Career Growth/Discord Comments and Job Hunting\|Job Hunting]]) will get their own out-of-order page in the main folder.

 # Navigation
+Some of the links below will appear a little darker; that's because I'm still reviewing those notes for editing and additional context, and will come online as I clean them up.

 [[BHIS Antisyphon and Webinars/BlackHills SOC Core/Topics/SOCC01 - Networking and PCAPs\|SOCC01 - Networking and PCAPs]]
 - [[BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/BHIS-SOCC-lab-tcpdump\|BHIS-SOCC-lab-tcpdump]]